sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 It might be handling a bunch of requests
 <br>
-from different clients at any moment.
+from different clients at the moment it crashes.

-Crashing is bad.

 ## How can we recover from that?

-### By the end, we will have a solution
+### By the end, we'll hopefully be able
 ### to handle this as well as possible.